wonsunahn/CS1632_Summer2021/exercises/2/README.md

   * listCats
   * rentCat

-Push frequently and also pull frequently to your GitHub repository whenever you are done finishing a method to merge changes as you go along.
+Push frequently and also pull frequently from your GitHub repository whenever you are done finishing a method to merge changes as you go along.
 Since we are doing TDD, start with RentACatTest.java and then move on to RentACatImpl.java.
 Please help each other, as always.